platformsh/platformsh-docs/src/gettingstarted/local-dev/step-2.md

 ## Connect to services

+> **Note:** If your application does not contain any services, you do not need to open a tunnel and can proceed to the next step.

 Now that you have a local copy of your application code, it doesn't make sense to make changes to the project by pushing to Platform.sh each time to test them.
 Instead you can locally build your application using the CLI, even when its functionality depends on a number of services.

 {% asciinema_local %}/asciinema/recordings/tunnel-open.cast{% endasciinema_local %}

 1. **Open an SSH tunnel to connect to your services**

     The easiest way to build a project with services locally is on a local web server, keeping all other services on Platform.sh and connecting to them using an [SSH tunnel](/development/local/tethered.md#ssh-tunneling).
-You can consult the documentation if your are interested in other methods as well.
+You can consult the [local development](/development/local.md) documentation if your are interested in other methods as well.

     ```bash
     platform tunnel:open